 Airline: United

-Transfer Capital One Points to the Turkish Miles and Smiles Program.
-Since Turkish Airlines is a member of Star Alliance, you can use Turkish Miles and Smiles to book on any Star Alliance partner, including United which flies to Hawaii.
+Transfer Capital One Miles to the Turkish Miles and Smiles Program.
+Capital One miles become Turkish Airlines miles when transferred to the Turkish Miles and Smiles Frequent Flier program.
+Since Turkish Airlines is a member of Star Alliance, you can use Turkish Miles and Smiles to book any Star Alliance partner, including United, which flies to Hawaii.

 2. Capital One Transfer Partner: Singapore KrisFlyer Miles